By Matthew Cimitile, University Communications and Marketing

 Juneteenth has become the most well-known celebration for the ending of slavery in the United States and viewed by some as America’s second Independence Day.
 But the history of this important celebration is complex and often misunderstood.

-Juneteenth isn’t a straightforward story of emancipation, nor did it necessarily improve conditions for many African Americans the next day or even the next decade, according to Erin Stewart Mauldin, assistant professor of history at USF’s St. Petersburg campus and an expert on the Civil War and Reconstruction.
+Juneteenth isn’t a straightforward story of emancipation, nor did it necessarily improve conditions for many African Americans the next day or even the next decade, according to Erin Stewart Mauldin, the John Hope Franklin Professor of Southern History at USF St. Petersburg and an expert on the Civil War and Reconstruction.

 “Juneteenth is neither the beginning nor the end of something,” Mauldin said.
 “The end of the Civil War and the ending of slavery didn’t happen overnight and was a lot more like a jagged edge than a clean cut.”